Jesse Lingard: Nottingham Forest

 On 21 July 2022, Lingard signed for newly promoted Premier League club Nottingham Forest on a one-year contract, becoming their highest-paid player for the 2022–23 season.
 Although he neither scored nor assisted a goal in his 17 league appearances, he made two assists and scored twice to help the team reach the EFL Cup semi-finals.
 Lingard and five other senior players were released when their contracts expired at the end of the season.

 FC Seoul

 On 7 February 2024, Lingard signed a two-year contract with South Korean K League club FC Seoul.
 The signing of Lingard by FC Seoul was described by South Korean football journalist Lee Sungmo as, "the biggest signing in the K League's history".

 After a 2–0 victory against Jeju United FC on 16 March, Lingard was publicly criticised by FC Seoul's head coach, Kim Gi-dong, citing a lack of effort and physicality.

 Lingard appeared for 105 minutes during FC Seoul's first six games of the season, before undergoing knee surgery.

 Lingard scored his first goal for the club in a 2–0 home win against Gangwon FC on 26 June, kicking the ball into the corner from the penalty spot.

+In January 2025, he was named club captain ahead of the 2025 season.

+On 5 December 2025, Lingard and FC Seoul agreed to terminate his contract after two years.
+He made his final appearance for the club on 10 December, scoring in a 1–1 draw against Melbourne City in the league stage of the AFC Champions League Elite.

+Corinthians

+On 6 March 2026, Lingard signed a one-year contract with Brazilian club Corinthians.
+On 21 April 2026, he became the first British player to score a goal in the Copa do Brasil, securing a 1–0 away win over Barra in the fifth round.
+Later that month, on 30 April, he netted his first Copa Libertadores goal in a 2–0 victory over Peñarol in the group stage.